WSWUP/gridwxcomp/docs/source/tutorial.rst

    [METADATA]
    # Projection information
-   #   gridwxcomp will reproject data for interpolation and output if requested.
+   #   gridwxcomp will reproject point data to WGS84 geographic for consistency with
-   #   Fill out the lines below with EPSG codes and desired resolutions
-   #   If no reprojection is desired then set input/interpolation/output to the same values.
+   #   point data that is downloaded from Google Earth Engine, if the input coordinates
+   #   are not already in WGS84 decimal degrees then specify they are in here using EPSG
+   #   or ESRI code.
    input_data_projection = EPSG:4326
-   input_data_resolution = 0.1
-   interpolation_projection = ESRI:102004
-   interpolation_resolution = 1000
-   output_data_projection = EPSG:4326
-   output_data_resolution = 0.1

 	# Bounding information
-   #   You can manually specify the bounds/extents for the interpolation area below.
+	# 	The bounds/extents for the interpolation area in decimal degrees.
-   #   If any of xmin, xmax, ymin, ymax are left blank then gridwxcomp will
-   #   generate these values automatically
 	xmin = -111.8708332996666428
 	xmax = -108.6208332996662733
 	ymin = 38.0874999999668162
 	ymax = 40.5874999999666741

    # Gridded dataset information